-Is it too early to break out the holiday decorations yet?
-Putting away summer and filling my house with fresh greenery, candles and warm, woodsy scents invigorates me for the long winter ahead, so I’m always antsy to get a jump on things.
-Last year around this time I made an oversized eucalyptus wreath, which I absolutely loved and that lasted me for months and months.
+One of my favorite things about the holidays is decorating.
+I like starting early – putting away summer and filling my house with fresh greenery, candles and warm, woodsy scents invigorates me for the long winter ahead.
+Last year I made an oversized eucalyptus wreath, which I absolutely loved, and that lasted me for months and months.

 While it could have made it another year, I didn’t take good care of it like I should have and I ended up tossing it in the trash come spring.
 This year, inspired by a beautiful wreath I saw at Terrain, I decided to make a second eucalyptus wreath using flowers and a wooden embroidery hoop.